 d) Hydrophilic tail

-Explanation: Proteins are always bonded to the polar head part of the cell membrane.
-Heads are always polar and the tails are non-polar that is hydrophobic in nature.
+Explanation: Proteins are always bonded to the polar head part of the cell membrane, which is usually hydrophilic in nature.
+It is known that the heads are always polar and the tails are nonpolar, i.e hydrophobic in nature.

 3. Which part of the membrane is responsible for the relative impermeability of polar molecules in and out of the cell?